Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 How Much Celery Should a Guinea Pig Eat?

-What to Avoid When Feeding Celery to Guinea Pig?
+What to Avoid When Feeding Celery to Guinea Pigs

 Instead, celery is rich in oxalates that may cause serious problems.

-Oxalates accumulate in the kidney and bladder and easily create stones that lead to painful urinary problems in your guinea pigs.
+Oxalates accumulate in the kidney and bladder and easily create stones that lead to painful urinary problems.
+Pair celery with vitamin-C-rich veggies like green beans to balance the diet.

 - Get a new slice of celery